Doing business in Northern Ireland: key differences from Great Britain

 Under the Windsor Framework, CE marking is required for products placed on the Northern Ireland market.
 UKCA marking alone is not sufficient in NI.
 If you sell goods in both GB and NI, you may need both marks.

-Alcohol licences in NI are granted by the county court under the Licensing (Northern Ireland) Order 1996.
+Alcohol licences in NI are granted by the county court under the Licensing (Northern Ireland) Order 1996 (as amended by the Licensing and Registration of Clubs (Amendment) Act (Northern Ireland) 2021).
 The PSNI must be notified.
-For most licence types, you must surrender an existing licence to obtain a new one.
+For new pub (publican's) licences and off-licences only, an existing licence must be surrendered to obtain a new one — other categories do not require a surrender.

 NI liquor licences expire after 5 years and must be renewed through the magistrates' court.
 A lapsed licence cannot be reinstated without a new court application.